ayushgoel/presentations/FunctionalProgramming/presentation.md

 --

 .right-column[
+###Wiki

-* Wiki - Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+> Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 ]

 --